zivong/jekyll-theme-hamilton/_posts/2022-08-25-Introduction-to-Dross-Sequencer-Project.md

 add new minigoals and projects while not having to worry about how to fit them into the larger puzzle of my life.

-Dross is mind spirit in a favorite book of mine, Cradle.
+Dross is a mind spirit in a favorite book of mine, Cradle.
 And it feels appropriate to name this personal scheduler after him akin to how he generates battle plans in the book.